Azure-Samples/ms-identity-android-java/README.md

 ## Steps to Run the app

 > **Note:**
 > This sample ships with a default `redirect_uri` configured in the `AndroidManifest.xml`.
 In order for the default `redirect_uri` to work, this project must be built with the `debug.keystore` located in the `gradle/` directory.
-To configure signing in Android Studio, see [Sign Your App](https://developer.android.com/studio/publish/app-signing).
+See [Sign your debug build](https://developer.android.com/studio/publish/app-signing#debug-mode) for more info.

 ### Step 1: Clone the code